ushelp/ECheck/readme.txt

 EasyCheck.easyCheckKeyupIgnore ["vc"] = true;
  EasyCheck.easyCheckEleIgnore keyboard pops up and loses focus ignore the validation of the DOM element name (only valid form is submitted).
 EasyCheck.easyCheckEleIgnore ["uservc"] = true;

-11, Advanced Extension: prompt message validation framework maintenance management In order to facilitate the prompt message management and internationalization.
-Prompt message can be defined in the EasyCheck.
-Msg list:
+12, Advanced Extension: prompt message validation framework maintenance management 11.1 , in order to facilitate the prompt message management.
+You can define the prompt message in EasyCheck.
+Msg list.
-  msg: {
-"Required": "not empty"
-"Email": "Email format is not correct,"
-"Url": "URL input errors,"
-"Number": "must be a number"
-"Digits": "must be an integer"
-"Equalto": "Enter inconsistent"
-"Equallength": "{0} length must be bit"
-"Minlength] [maxlength": "length must be between {0} to {1} between" "Minlength": "Length can not be less than {0}", "Maxlength": "length can not be greater than {0}", "Min] [max": "The value must be between {0} and {1} between" "Min": "not be less than {0}",
-"Max": "can not be greater than {0}",
-"RegExp": "malformed"
-"Extension": "file extension can only be {0}",
-"Vc": "input error"
-       "Custom message name": "message content, you can use {0}, {1} ...... placeholder" }
+EasyCheck.msg [" custom message name " ] = " message content , you can use { 0 } , { 1} ...... placeholder" ;

- in a custom validation function new message prompts section, use EasyCheck.msg ["custom message name"] to get the message content
+11.2 , the validation function from the new definition of news tips section, use EasyCheck.msg [" custom message name " ] to get the message content , such as:
-Such as:
 EasyCheck.msg ["required"]
 function checkNew (o, e) {
 return EasyCheck. addChkMethod (o, e, function (o) {
-/ / Verify implementation returns true or false: true representatives verified through; false representatives did not pass, a message will be displayed msg
+/ / Verify implementation returns true or false: true representatives validated ; false representatives did not pass , msg message will be displayed
-/ / Return $.
-Trim (val)! = "";
+.! / / return $ trim (val) = "";
 }, EasyCheck.msg ["required"]);
 }

- If a message has placeholders (such as "length must be between {0} to {1} between"), then call EasyCheck.formatMsg ("message content", "placeholder parameter value 1", ......) for the Message Assignment format
+11.3 If a message has placeholders ( such as " length must be between {0} and {1} " ) , the call EasyCheck.formatMsg (" message content ", " placeholder parameter 1 " , ...... ) for the message assignment format , such as:
-Such as:
 EasyCheck.formatMsg (EasyCheck.msg ["minlength] [maxlength"], $ (o).
 Attr ("minlength"), $ (o).
 Attr ("maxlength"))

 online Demo:http://www.lightfeel.com/EasyCheck/en/demo.jsp